PMCC-BioinformaticsCore/janis-assistant/README.md

 View the help guide

 ```
+# $ janis run -h

 positional arguments:
-  workflow              Run the workflow defined in this file
+  workflow              Run the workflow defined in this file or available
+                        within the registry
+  extra_inputs

 optional arguments:
   -h, --help            show this help message and exit
+  -i INPUTS, --inputs INPUTS
+                        YAML or JSON inputs file to provide values for the
+                        workflow (can specify multiple times)
+  -o OUTPUT_DIR, --output-dir OUTPUT_DIR
+                        This directory to copy outputs to.
+By default
+                        intermediate results are within a janis/execution
+                        subfolder (unless overriden by a template)
+  -B, --background      Run the workflow engine in the background (or submit
+                        to a cluster if your template supports it)
+  --progress            Show the progress screen if running in the background
+  --keep-intermediate-files
+                        Do not remove execution directory on successful
+                        complete
+  --development         Apply common settings (--keep-execution-dir + --mysql)
+                        to support incremental development of a pipeline

+input manipulation:
+  -r RECIPE, --recipe RECIPE
+                        Use a provided recipe from a provided template
+  --max-cores MAX_CORES
+                        maximum number of cores to use when generating
+                        resource overrides
+  --max-memory MAX_MEMORY
+                        maximum GB of memory to use when generating resource
+                        overrides

+hints:
+  --hint-captureType {targeted,exome,chromosome,30x,90x,300x}
+  --hint-engine {cromwell}

+workflow collection arguments:
+  --registry            Skip looking through the search path, and only look in
+                        the registry
   -n NAME, --name NAME  If you have multiple workflows in your file, you may
                         want to help Janis out to select the right workflow to
                         run
-  --inputs INPUTS       File of inputs (matching the workflow) to override,
-                        these inputs will take precedence over inputs declared
-                        in the workflow
-  -o OUTPUT_DIR, --output-dir OUTPUT_DIR
-                        The output directory to which tasks are saved in,
-                        defaults to $HOME.
-  -e ENVIRONMENT, --environment ENVIRONMENT
-                        Select a preconfigured environment (takes precendence
-                        over engine and filescheme).
-See the list of
-                        environments with `janis environment list`
+  --no-cache            Force re-download of workflow if remote

+engine arguments:
-  --engine {cromwell,cwltool}
+  --engine {cwltool,cromwell}
                         Choose an engine to start
+  --cromwell-url CROMWELL_URL
+                        Location to Cromwell

+filescheme arguments:
   -f {local,ssh}, --filescheme {local,ssh}
                         Choose the filescheme required to retrieve the output
                         files where your engine is located.
 By selecting SSH,